Journey through Britain

 Anyone who has read the opening page of Three Points of the Compass will know where I am coming from with my choice of John Hillaby’s Journey through Britain as a book for a library for those who hike in the shadow of giants.

 His Journey through Britain book, published in 1968, appeared as A Walk through Britain in the U.S. for some reason.
 A similar re-titling occurred with Journey through Europe.
 John Hillaby, 1917-1996, wrote and edited a number of books but it his ‘Journey’ volumes that resonate with Three Points of the Compass most for a number of reasons.
 Not only have they pushed forward my own ambition to cross my country on foot, but they also revealed to a young man the necessity of being aware of my surroundings.
 The author encouraged my burgeoning interest in natural history and his books were probably what first made me aware of an ecology; the joined-up’ness and inter-dependence of the natural world.
 And not least, I enjoy his writing.
 I could identify with the author’s empathy for his subjects.
-He is, was, unafraid to reveal his shortcomings and mistakes and looked for answers, often finding it in the history of cultural and social history, mixed up with a laudable appreciation and understanding of botany, entomology and natural history in general.
+He is, was, unafraid to reveal his shortcomings and mistakes and looked for answers, often finding it in cultural and social history, mixed up with a laudable appreciation and understanding of botany, entomology and natural history in general.
 Much of this obviously stemmed from his earlier career as a journalist, becoming zoological correspondent for the Manchester Guardian, later, European science writer for The New York Times and in 1953, biological correspondent for the New Scientist.

 Journey to the Jade Sea– is an account of a thousand mile walk from Northern Kenya to the Jade Sea, accompanied by his retinue of camels and hired bearers.